 - Rough endoplasmic reticulum (RER) i.e. when ribosomes are attached to ER, and Smooth endoplasmic reticulum (SER) when no ribosomes are attached to ER

-- SER is a site for steroid synthesis and stores carbohydrates
+- SER is a site for steroid synthesis and stores carbohydrates.

-- Camillo Golgi (1898) first observed dense stained reticular structures near the nucleus, those are named after him i.e. Golgi bodies.
+The Golgi bodies are single membrane-bound structures.
+They vary in shape and size.
+Camillo Golgi (1898) first observed dense stained reticular structures near the nucleus, those are named after him i.e. Golgi bodies.

 - Golgi bodies consist of many flat, disc-shaped sacs called cisternae which play a significant role as it modifies and packs proteins and polysaccharides

-- Spherical in shape and about 150 – 250 Å in diameter,
+- The ribosomes are spherical in shape and about 150 – 250 Å in diameter,

 - Ribosomes are made up of large molecules of RNA and proteins called ribonucleoproteins